Foo Fighters announce their 10th album, Medicine At Midnight

 The Foo Fighters have announced their tenth studio album Medicine At Midnight – due out 5 February 2021 through Roswell Records/RCA.

 The band debuted the album’s first single Shame Shame during their appearance on Saturday Night Live over the weekend (7 November).
 The track itself was also launched as the episode aired.
-Watch the performance below:
+Take a listen to Shame Shame below:

 Medicine at Midnight brings back Concrete And Gold producers Greg Kurstin and Darrell Thorp and features mixing by Mark “Spike” Stent (Charli XCX, Ed Sheeran).
 The album spans nine tracks across 37 minutes.
 Take a look at the tracklist below: